gbif/data-blog/content/post/2021-02-08-grscicoll.md

 # Remaining challenges and future plans

 GRSciColl is still a work in progress, and many challenges remain.
 I won't go into too many details (this is still a blogpost), but some of the areas we would like to address next include:
 1. **Reduce the amount of duplicate records**: The connection with Index Herbariorum and import of iDigBio enriched the catalogue, but also increased the number of duplicate entities that can’t be automatically handled.
-We are working on implementing tools and functions to help data content managers identify and clean those dupicates more efficiently.
+We have been working on implementing tools and functions to help data content managers identify and clean those dupicates more efficiently.
+We would like to ask the community for help to assess and clean these duplicates.
+One way to pariticpate, is to review the potiential duplicates listed in [this GitHub repository](https://github.com/gbif/collections-duplicates).
-2. **Allow anyone to propose changes**: Currently, most of the update requests are handled by email.
+2. **Allow anyone to propose changes**: Most of the update requests are handled by email.
 We aim to develop an interface allowing anyone to propose a change to any field and state whether they have authority to approve it.
 Changes are then to be reviewed and applied by the editorial team.
 3. **Improve documentation.**
 4. **Grow the pool of editors.**
 5. **Define and implement the master data management solution**.
 6. **Develop a richer user interface**.

-For more information, you can consult our roadmap [here](https://github.com/gbif/registry/blob/master/roadmap-grscicoll.md).
+For more information, you can consult our [2021 Roadmap](https://github.com/gbif/registry/blob/master/roadmap-grscicoll.md).

 If you would like to contribute to improving the GRSciColl content, don't hesitate to contact us at scientific-collections@gbif.org.